-The research team will need to decide when to schedule the survey to maximize both the student response rate and the quality of the data gathered.
+The research team will need to decide when to schedule the survey to maximize the student response rate and the quality of the data gathered.
 The availability of online survey tools has dramatically increased the number of questionnaires students are asked to complete, leading inevitably to survey fatigue.
-When scheduling the campus climate survey, it is best to choose a time when there are few or no other surveys open.
+When scheduling the campus climate survey, it is best to choose a time when few or no other surveys are open.

 Investigators should also consider the point during the school year that the survey should be administered.
-If the survey is conducted during the fall, most first-year students will have had relatively little exposure to the campus environment.
-As the first year of school may be associated with a greater risk of experiencing rape, harassment, or other unwanted sexual contact, 11 administering the survey too early in the year may yield misleadingly low rates of sexual assault.
+Most first-year students will have had relatively little exposure to the campusenvironment if the survey is conducted during the fall.
+As the first year of school may be associated with a greater risk of experiencing rape, harassment, or other unwanted sexual contacts, 11 administering the survey too early in the year may yield misleadingly low rates of sexual violence.
 When possible, it is recommended that schools conduct climate surveys in the spring to ensure that most participants have experienced several months of campus life.
 Avoiding periods when students are busier than usual, such as exam weeks, or less engaged, like over school breaks, is also wise.